AntennaeVY/ticket-queues/README.md

 # Ticket Queues

-Welcome to my second project, this is a backend project made with NodeJS, Express, and SocketIO
+Welcome to my second project, this is a backend project made with NodeJS, Express, MongoDB and SocketIO

 This project is made for queue management with a ticket/desk system.